-In addition, I find it fascinating that Zechariah, probably the darkest and most inscrutable book in the Old Testament, occupies a higher place than any other prophetic book except Isaiah.
-Second, Jesus used the book of Deuteronomy in his own life more than any other book in the Old Testament.
-Since the person of Jesus is at the very heart of the gospel and Deuteronomy was so important in his life, it should not be difficult to find the gospel in this last book of the Pentateuch of Moses.
+Additionally, Jesus used Deuteronomy more than any other book in the Old Testament in his own life.
+Since Jesus is at the core of the gospel and Deuteronomy was so important to Him, it should not be difficult to find the gospel in this last book of Moses' Pentateuch.